thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 INSERT INTO person (firstName, lastName, gpa) VALUES ('Bruce', 'Wayne', 2.94);
 ```

-SQL became an official standard in the mid-1980's and, since then, has been revised to include a growing set of features.
-Despite the existence of such standards, most SQL code is not completely portable among different database systems without adjustments.
-Popular open and closed source relational database systems that implement the SQL standard include:
+SQL became an official standard in the mid-1980's.
+Since then, it has been revised a few times to include a growing set of features.
+Despite the existence of such standards, most SQL code is not completely portable between different database systems without adjustments.
+Popular open and closed source relational database systems that implement the SQL standard include the following.

 | Name                 | Source |
 |----------------------|--------|